 One thing Rory you shouldn’t do

-Second & more important thing: Rory in Chilton as a cool uniform & I would only advise you to get inspired by it, but Rory out of school...
-Fashion wise...
-How do I put it?
+Actually two things – firstly, don’t dump a guy if he is like Jess (Milo Vintimiglia, HI!).
+Second and most important thing: Rory in Chilton has a cool uniform and I would only advise you to get inspired by it, but Rory out of school… Fashion wise… How do I put it?
 It is all a bit bland.
 So there.
-That's one thing you shouldn't do like Rory!
+That’s one thing you shouldn’t do like Rory!